Learn some easy recipes for wonderful smelling homemade cleaners that you can use in your home, made with simple ingredients and essential oils.

 Use in sinks, tubs and as a carpet freshener.
 Just sprinkle lightly on the carpet, and then vacuum.

 Ingredients: Baking Soda and lemon essential oil.

-Just find a nice glass jar.
+Find a nice glass jar.
 I bought this one at dollar general but even a recycled pickle jar works well.
 Then pour 1/3-1/2 of a box of baking soda in the bottom.
-Next I liberally shake several drops of lemon essential oil, 10-20 drops.
-Then repeat.
+Next liberally shake several drops of lemon essential oil, 10-20 drops.
+Repeat until the jar is full.